ParrishLab/ysa-gui/docs/userguide/terminology.rst

         A method of identifying clusters of rapid spikes that may indicate heightened neural activity, sometimes preceding a seizure.

     Channel
         A data stream corresponding to a single electrode's recording.
-In the GUI, each electrode is associated with one channel, which carries the digitized signal data from that electrode.
+In the GUI, each electrode is associated with one channel, which carries the digitized signal data from that electrode in the MEA.

     DBSCAN algorithm
         Density-Based Spatial Clustering of Applications with Noise — a machine learning algorithm that groups data points into clusters based on their density.
 In this GUI, DBSCAN may be used to identify spatial clusters of electrodes involved in a discharge or seizure event.